-The air path called “Caminito del Rey” is built about 100 meters above the Gaitanes Gorge.
+The air path called “Caminito del Rey (The King´s path)” is built about 100 meters above the Gaitanes Gorge.
 It has been remodelled with wood and metal anchors drilled into the rock.
 Some sections have glass floor so visitors can see the gorge and the old path, which remains as an example of architectural archaeology.

-To visit the Caminito del Rey it is mandatory to be in possession of the corresponding entry which includes the name of the person and your ID or passport number, and the date, time and area of access to premises (Alora or Ardales, while circulation is maintained in both directions).
+To visit the Caminito del Rey it is mandatory to be in possession of the corresponding entry which includes the name of the person and your ID or passport number, the date and time.

 Visitors and accompanied minors must carry at all times the entry along with your ID or equivalent document for possible checks which during the journey can be made by the staff.
 It is furthermore necessary to leave the premises.

 Visitors with a reservation must arrive at the access area (at the entrance gates to the walkways behind the control booths) at least 30 minutes before the time indicated on the reservation slip for the visit, in order to organise the groups.